Longer buying processes and smaller, more specific audiences are common challenges for B2B marketers.

 These pages, which offer some valuable content in exchange for visitors providing data, are used by 68% of B2B businesses to acquire leads, as indicated by Marketo.
-If you want to increase the efficiency of this feature further, consider turning your landing pages into interactive.
+If you want to increase the efficiency of this feature further, consider turning your landing pages into interactive ones.

-6. Most of the successful B2B companies craft their contents based on specific stages of the buyer’s journey
+6. Most of the successful B2B companies craft their content based on specific stages of the buyer’s journey

 You’ve heard of the customer lifecycle journey, right?
 It’s the journey the consumer takes from the moment he discovers he has a problem to the moment he acquires his solution, which can extend to customer loyalty.